-Work in 2018 included the incorporation of passive RF sensing with UWB radar to improve the detection of electronic targets (such as radio-controlled triggers) combined with an assessment of combined lightweight, forward-looking sensors. А UAV-compatible RF sensor with the equivalent sensitivity of a vehicle-mounted stepped frequency radar was to be developed, and adaptive and learning electronic front-ends to incorporate UWB radar were to be investigated.
+Work in 2018 included the incorporation of passive RF sensing with UWB radar to improve the detection of electronic targets (such as radio-controlled triggers) with combined an assessment of combined forward-looking lightweight, sensors. Α UAV-compatible RF sensor with the equivalent sensitivity of a vehicle-mounted stepped frequency radar was to be developed, and adaptive and learning electronic front-ends to incorporate UWB radar were to be investigated.
 Low-cost software-defined radio technology and 2D antenna arrays were to be utilized for detection, geo-location, and tracking of aerial and ground-based electronics threats.